higgorm/ApachePHPUbuntu/README.md

-# Webservers with Apache and PHP on Ubuntu
+# Webserver's with Apache and PHP on Ubuntu

 Versions of PHP:
 - PHP 7